+What will your personal stylist send?
+How will you choose what to keep or return?
 This is my first Stitch Fix since I started my blog so I get to share it with you right from the beginning.
-As soon as you schedule your Fix, the anticipation begins, wondering what your stylist is going to send.
+As soon as you schedule your Fix, the anticipation begins, wondering what your stylist will choose for you.
 When the box arrives and you open it, the first thing you see is that your five items are beautifully wrapped.

 Their presentation makes you feel like you’re getting something really special, and it is, because each item was chosen especially for you.
 I like the way they are folded and arranged, so that you get an instant preview and can see how everything works together.
 When I first glanced at the folded items, I was excited.
 It looked like my stylist did a good job of paying attention to my preferences as well as the note I’d written when scheduling my Fix.
 I’d requested some things that I could wear to church such as dresses, skirts, and dress pants.
 She sent me one of each, plus a pair of shoes.